department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-selected-reserve.md

     Submit your Application for VA Education Benefits (VA Form 22-1990) online. <br>
     <a href="/education/apply-for-education-benefits/application/1990/">Apply online now</a>.
     <br>
-    <b>You can also apply:</b>
+    <b>You can also apply:</b><br>
     <b>By mail</b><br>
-    Fill out an Application for VA Education Benefits (VA Form 22-1990). <br>
+    Fill out VA Form 22-1990.
-    <a href="https://www.vba.va.gov/pubs/forms/VBA-22-1990-ARE.pdf">Download VA Form 22-1990</a>.
 Send your completed application to the VA regional claims processing office that’s in the same location as your school.<br>
+    <a href="https://www.vba.va.gov/pubs/forms/VBA-22-1990-ARE.pdf">Download VA Form 22-1990</a>.<br>
     <a href="https://www.benefits.va.gov/gibill/regional_processing.asp?_ga=2.11978228.1924984484.1542640153-1173244138.1525894550">Find your VA regional processing office</a>.<br>
     <b>In person</b><br>
     Go to a VA regional benefit office and have a VA employee help you.
 Bring a copy of your VA Form 22-1990 with you.<br>